Reckoning War: Main plot

-The Prosilicans are revealed by Uatu to be the enemy who supplied the Coati during "Empyre".
+The Prosilicans are revealed by Uatu to be the enemy who supplied the Cotati during "Empyre".
 One billion years ago, the Prosilicans were one of the first alien races the Watchers (originally known as the Luminous) provided technical support.
 As their civilization continually thrived due to their lack of ethics, the Prosilicans got greedy and sought to use the Watchers' technology to take over planets creating nuclear weapons and warfare, which caused an all-out war throughout the entire cosmos.
 The Luminous managed to defeat the Prosilicans but only by destroying nine-tenth of the universe resulting from the toxic fallout of the First War.
 After their defeat, the Prosilicans were decimated after the Watchers sealed them away from the universe following the creation of an isolated toxic wasteland known as the Barrens.
 As the Luminous made their vow of non-interference and changed their name to the Watchers, the remaining Prosilicans survived and established the group to spread chaos throughout the galaxy, renaming themselves "the Reckoning" as they swore revenge against the Watchers who imprisoned them.
 In the present day, the Reckoning are now supplying a group of aliens called the Badoon to invade Earth.
 Uatu sends out a call for the other Watchers.
 However, the Reckoning instruct the Badoon to blow up Uatu's headquarters on the Moon.
 Spider-Man, the Avengers, the X-Men, the Champions, and the Fantastic Four help save civilians from the Moon rubble falling to Earth while dealing with the Badoon invasion.
 The She-Hulk sees two TVA agents, Justice Peace and Justice Love, observing the chaos before disappearing while the Jack of Hearts gets confused about someone she was talking to, and the Silver Surfer, along with the Griever at the End of All Things, discovers an agonized Eternity (the living embodiment of the Marvel Universe) who was on his deathbed poisoned by the catastrophic cosmic war the Prosilicans orchestrated.
 The Queen of Nevers (who is nursing Eternity) instructs the Surfer to venture off and find a mysterious remedy to save Eternity from dying.
 The Fantastic Four meet up with Nick Fury, and Reed Richards accesses Uatu's mind to understand what is going on.
-Having been manifested by Uatu's Cyclopedia Universum, Reed's mind begins to deteriorate his emotions and personality into a cold and calculating person when he releases the universe at stake.
+Having been manifested by Uatu's Cyclopedia Universum, Reed's mind begins to deteriorate his emotions and personality into a cold and calculating person when he realises the universe at stake.
 Meanwhile, Wrath, the Reckoning's leader, devises a plan to incite a cosmic war to take down Watchers as he sends the Badoon to Earth.